Most students entering Brown will fit somewhere into

 have seen and then makes a recommendation.

-This is the quickest way to get a placement suggestion.
+This is the quickest way to get an initial placement suggestion.

 While the interactive page will give you an approximate placement, we encourage you to take our self-graded online Calculus